EgoMI: Learning Active Vision and Whole-Body Manipulation from Egocentric Human Demonstrations: INTRODUCTION

-To address this challenge, we introduce Egocentric Manipulation Interface (\algabbr), as illustrated in \autoref{fig:teaser}, a framework that captures the full degrees of freedom of human perceptual movements with minimal embodiment gap. \algabbr simultaneously records both end-effector and head movements during human demonstrations.
+To address this challenge, we introduce the Egocentric Manipulation Interface (\algabbr), as illustrated in \autoref{fig:teaser}, a framework that captures the full degrees of freedom of human perceptual movements with minimal embodiment gap. \algabbr simultaneously records both end-effector and head movements during human demonstrations.
 Proprioception and camera data streams for both the wrist and head result in more complete conditioning information for the downstream policy.
 We can then retarget a policy's prediction of the whole-body motion data onto a robot.
-We use a modified Rainbow-RBY1 (wheeled, semi humanoid robot), equipped with a 6-DoF arm that functions as a neck to enable faithful retargeting of human motions to the robot.
+We use a modified Rainbow-RBY1 (wheeled, semi humanoid robot), equipped with a 6-DoF arm that functions as a neck to enable faithful retargeting of human head and end-effector motions to the robot.

-Additionally, we present Spatial-Aware Robust Keyframe Selection (\memabbr), a lightweight algorithm that selects a compact set of past head keyframe images to mitigate the loss of context caused by rapid head viewpoint shifts, while avoiding out-of-distribution failures. \memabbr is a simple yet effective mechanism that emphasizes keyframes rich in spatial information, and scores past frames using viewpoint novelty, temporal recency, and motion smoothness as a training-free proxy for visual informativeness.
+A primary challenge of utilizing an actuated head is the potential for context loss due to large viewpoint shifts.
+To address this, we present Spatial-Aware Robust Keyframe Selection (\memabbr), a lightweight algorithm that selects a compact set of past head keyframe images to mitigate the loss of context caused by rapid head viewpoint shifts, while avoiding out-of-distribution failures. \memabbr is a simple yet effective mechanism that emphasizes keyframes rich in spatial information, and scores past frames using viewpoint novelty, temporal recency, and motion smoothness as a training-free proxy for visual informativeness.
 By embedding spatial memory into robot policies, \memabbr enables more stable long-horizon reasoning and resilience to viewpoint shifts.